Giuliani Says Trump Will Not Answer Any More Questions From Mueller About Russian Investigation

 “As far as we’re concerned, everything is over,” Giuliani said in an interview with Reuters.
 “We weren’t convinced they had any questions they don’t know the answer to.
 They could try to subpoena him if they want.
 But they know we could fight that like hell.”

 Mueller’s team has had no contact with Trump’s lawyers since before Christmas.
-Mueller’s spokesman Peter Carr declined to comment on the situation, or if the special counsel was seeking to ask the President further questions during the course of the investigation.
+Mueller’s spokesman Peter Carr declined to comment on the situation, or whether the special counsel was seeking to ask the President further questions during the course of the investigation.

 Reports from multiple United States intelligence agents have confirmed that the 2016 presidential election was heavily influenced by Russian meddling.
 Most of the efforts were devoted to ensuring Donald Trump won the election.